 Whether we’d ever have found out what really happened will itself remain a mystery but for now it ends a chapter which was quite brutal for kids to read.
 That’s why I loved it so much back then!
 As as adult I can see how it had to rush through so much in such a short period of time, because the comic was going to kick off its regular strips with all of the teams landing to explore this potential new planet.

 I was engrossed as a ten-year-old and now as adult I’ve enjoyed the rollercoaster and am in awe of how much Barrie and Ian were able to squeeze in here.
 The exhilarating ride of the strip has me hyped for next week and as such the pages of “The Creatures to Come!” aren’t even needed, but I can understand why they’re here.
 Again, you have to remember the target audience.

 I do recall the so-called “Nightmare Alien!” is actually one of Turbo’s allies but this is just one piece of the misdirection the comic would be great as, which you’ll see as its stories develop.

 The preview issue was smaller than the comic it was slipped into.
 It’s about the height of an American comic while being a little wider but the fortnightly was going to be the same size as the monthly OiNK.
 A small panel on page two of the piggy publication pointed this out, as did the promo on the back of the preview itself.

-There was plenty to look forward to including free gifts, lots of strips and The Wildcat Complete tales and all on big, glossy pages that I remember made the action feel epic in scale.
+There was plenty to look forward to including free gifts, lots of serials and an anthology, all on big, glossy pages that I remember made the action feel epic in scale.
 That premiere issue of Wildcat will be reviewed on the OiNK Blog in just seven days on Friday 22nd October 2021.